GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

 [^other-cards]: There are also other cards in the game, but those details don't matter to the analogy so I'm ignoring them.

-[^higher-dimensional]: I've drawn the diagram in two dimensions, but you can also think of words as points in a high-dimensional space where each dimension corresponds to some aspect of meaning (the approach taken by [Word2vec](https://en.wikipedia.org/wiki/Word2vec)).
-In that framing, you're trying to establish a clean decision boundary between the blue dots and the red dots, but you have to communicate that decision boundary by providing another dot as a hint.
+[^higher-dimensional]: I've drawn the diagram in two dimensions, which obviously loses a lot of the nuance of the problem.
+The association between "buck" and "lion" is different from the association between "buck" and "check".
+It's more accurate to think of words as points in a high-dimensional space where each dimension corresponds to some aspect of meaning (the approach taken by [Word2vec](https://en.wikipedia.org/wiki/Word2vec)).
+In that framing, you're trying to establish a clean decision boundary between the blue dots and the red dots, and you have to communicate that decision boundary by providing another dot as a hint.

 [^java-camel]: Some languages conventionally allow longer names than others, but even in the more verbose languages, people get tired of discovering a new species of `MultipleAdjectiveAgglutinativeJavaCamel` on every line.